519-744-4491 |

-Madorin, Snyder LLP is a full service law firmbased in the Region of Waterloo and servingclients throughout Ontario. |
+Madorin, Snyder LLP has rebranded and is now Bennett Grant LLP.
+We are a full service law firm based in Kitchener and Listowel serving clients throughout Ontario.

 This policy is intended to meet the requirements of Accessibility Standards for Customer Service, Ontario Regulation 429/07 under the Accessibility for Ontarians with Disabilities Act, 2005, and applies to the provision of services to the public or other third parties, not to the goods themselves.